-- Provide an exceptional visitor experience - Ensure that public use and facilities are managed to protect the Forest and keep visitors safe is promoting and building greater connectivity among Forest properties and other natural areas through a larger network of trails.
+- Provide an exceptional visitor experience - Ensure that public use and facilities are managed to protect the Forest and keep visitors safe

 Using such means as Forest Festivals, Nature's Classroom, other events, social media and signage, as well as the Regional Forest Advisory Team, the Region gets feedback and educates Forest users about etiquette and rules.
 It also advises visitors how to avoid risks to themselves (such as ticks, poison ivy and rabies) and to the Forest (such as inadvertently spreading invasive plants).